eikek/docspell/website/site/content/docs/tools/cli.md

 The `watch` subcommand can be used to watch one or more directories and upload files when they arrive.
 It uses the `upload` command under the hood and therefore most options are also available here.
+You can upload via a source url, the integration endpoint or a valid session (requires to login).

 It detects file creations and skips a rename within a watched folder.
 The flag `-r` or `--recursive` is required to recursively watch a